ray-project/ray/doc/source/cluster/kubernetes/user-guides/logging.md

 # Log Persistence

-Logs (both system and application logs) are useful for troubleshooting Ray applications and your system.
+Logs (both system and application logs) are useful for troubleshooting Ray applications and Clusters.
 For example, you may want to access system logs if a node terminates unexpectedly.

 Similar to Kubernetes, Ray does not provide a native storage solution for log data.
 Users need to manage the lifecycle of the logs by themselves.
 This page provides instructions on how to collect logs from Ray Clusters that are running on Kubernetes.